 Alternate Picking Exercises

 The alternate picking exercises in this lesson start with the basics and move to some more challenging variations that will help fine tune the movement.
-For these exercises we’re going to keep the left hand pretty static.
+For these exercises we’re going to keep the fretting hand pretty static.
 It’ll either be off the fretboard completely or holding chord positions.

 Exercise 1 – Single String

 This first exercise sets the foundation of alternate picking.
 It’s a basic single string alternate picking exercise and just happens to be the first alternate picking exercise I was taught.
 If this picking style is brand new to you, this exercise will get you started off on the right foot.